Shaddadi/Facet-Vertex-FFNN/README.md

 ## Introduction

 This repository is for the *Reachability Analysis of Deep ReLU Neural Networks using Facet-Vertex Incidence*.

+**Caution:**
 The 64GB RAM is recommended to generate all the results.

 ## Checked Environment